spideai/maxelabolg/README.md

 ![alt text](https://cdn.discordapp.com/attachments/959451689264500767/1053263164235599952/Untitled.png)

-# How to run maxelaborg
+# How to run maxelabolg

 - clone the repo
 - go to chrome://extension